 - In the data pane, drag the State layer to the lower right corner, point to Chart, and drop the field on Donut Chart.
 (If necessary, zoom out so you can see all five cards.)

 Card 5 shows the states where prescriptions were filled.
 You can point to each state to get an exact number.
-The donut chart shows you that the majority of prescriptions were filled within Washington State.
+The donut chart shows you that the majority of prescriptions were filled in Washington state.

 Once you've created cards, you can change their appearance to clarify the data.